 - Best Bible Study Apps

 - Best Fighting Games for Android

 - Best Fitness Apps

 - Best Photo Editing Apps

 Additionally, there are some extremely exciting games coming in 2017.
 Keep your eye on that list as they’re released.
-Many of those will be added to our best apps list once available, and look to be some of the best we’ve ever seen.
+Once available, many of those will make this list.

 My Daily Android Apps

 Here are the Android apps that I use the most, or somewhat frequently.
 I keep many of these on my home screens or in the dock and have folders full of my favorites.
 Like a folder full of video streaming apps, social, and games.
 I’ll start with what I consider my essential apps, then break out into more categories below.

 Google Play Music – With Google Play Music storing up to 20,000 of my own songs, and an All Access subscription of endless music, this is always on my first home screen.